Shattered Glass (film)

 Shattered Glass is a 2003 biographical drama film about journalist Stephen Glass and his scandal at The New Republic.
-Written and directed by Billy Ray in his feature directorial debut, the film is based on a 1998 Vanity Fair article of the same name by H. G. Bissinger and chronicles Glass' fall from grace when his stories were discovered to be fabricated.
+Written and directed by Billy Ray in his feature directorial debut, the film is based on a 1998 Vanity Fair article of the same name by H. G. Bissinger and chronicles Glass' fall from grace when a majority of his articles were discovered to be fabricated.
 It stars Hayden Christensen as Glass, alongside Peter Sarsgaard, Chloë Sevigny, and Steve Zahn.

 The film premiered at the 2003 Toronto International Film Festival on September 10, 2003, and received a North American limited release on November 26, 2003.
 Although a commercial failure, Shattered Glass received acclaim from critics, with particular praise for Christensen and Sarsgaard's performances.

 Plot

 In 1998, Stephen Glass is an associate editor at The New Republic.
-The youngest of the magazine's staff, Glass is popular with his colleagues for his entertaining stories.
-Glass serves under editor Michael Kelly, who holds loyalty with the writers.
+The youngest of the magazine's staff, he is popular with his colleagues for his entertaining stories, works collegially with everyone, and feigns a heartfelt self-deprecating style whenever caught in a fact-checking error in his published articles – such as "Spring Breakdown", about a group of Young Republicans engaging in felonious debauchery while attending the annual CPAC.

+He serves under editor Michael Kelly, who holds loyalty with the writers.
 However, conflict between Kelly and publisher Marty Peretz results in Peretz firing Kelly.
 Reporter Charles Lane is promoted by Peretz to replace Kelly, despite being disliked by the staff due to his cold reputation.

-Glass writes a story entitled "Hack Heaven" that details a teenage hacker being hired by a large software firm he infiltrated.
-The story reaches Forbes Digital Tool, where reporter Adam Penenberg finds no corroborating evidence for what Glass described.
-When contacted by Penenberg about being unable to reach the individuals in his story, Glass provides a number with a Palo Alto area code for the firm that, when dialed, goes immediately to voicemail.
-Lane later receives a brief call from an individual who identifies himself as the firm's chairman.
+Glass writes a story entitled "Hack Heaven" that details a teenage hacker being hired by a software firm he infiltrated.
+The story reaches Forbes Digital Tool, where reporter Adam Penenberg finds no corroborating evidence.
+When contacted by Penenberg about being unable to reach Glass's sources, Glass provides a number with a Palo Alto area code for the firm that, when dialed, goes immediately to voicemail.
+Lane later receives a brief call from an individual who identifies himself as the firm's chair.
 Glass and Lane also partake in a conference call with the Forbes staff, further eroding the story's credibility and prompting Glass to claim his sources tricked him.
+Lane calls the Forbes editor and asks him to go ahead and report The New Republic was tricked, but leave Glass out rather than ruin his career.
+Meanwhile, Glass whines to his co-workers, eliciting their sympathy against Lane for failing to support him during the earlier Forbes call.